Skip to main content

 • We see the importance of loving his brethren as Jesus equates it to doing it unto him.

-7. Mathew 25:40-42 "Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me"
+7. Mathew 25:40-43 "Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in a word you did not visit Me."

 Jesus teaches that love among believers is a testimony to the world.
-Prioritizing care within the church strengthens its witness of being salt and light to the world.
+Prioritizing care of all within the church strengthens its witness of being salt and light to the world.

 The Church's Role in Supporting Believers